 “Plastics aren’t the only problem, just one of the most obvious.
 All over the world, animals are dying from eating our trash.”

-The connection?
-Sadly, the plastic bags.
+The connection between the two?
+The plastic bags.

 Plastics: 1, Marine Mammals: 0

 Plastic bags, plastic cups, plastic sheeting, plastic bottles, plastic toys, plastic, plastic, plastic.
 There’s even a patch of Pacific Ocean—thought to be at least the size of Texas and dubbed the Great Pacific Garbage Patch—comprised of plastic and other trash, bobbing along at the surface, circling in the current.